Tornado outbreak of November 4–5, 2022: Non-tornadic effects

 The same storm that produced the tornadoes also produced a winter storm on the backend.
 In Denver, a 100-car pileup relating to the first snow of the season forced 6th Avenue to close.
 The crash led to 13 injuries, one of which was serious.
+The snowstorm also resulted in Interstate 70 shutting down near Vail.
 The peak amount of snow fell in Longs Peak, at 12 in.
 In Amarillo, Texas, the temperature dropped to 35 F, allowing for rare early-season snowflakes.
 Near Stilwell, Oklahoma, flooding resulted in a fatality from drowning after a person was swept off a road.
 Heavy rain in Kansas City accumulated to at least 2.82 in, with 2.43 in falling on November 4 alone, making it the 5th wettest November day on record in the city.
 Des Moines, Iowa also set a daily rainfall record at 1.65 in.
 Further east, in Wisconsin, hail of up to 0.75 in fell, while in Illinois a strongly forced line of showers along the cold front produced wind gusts reaching 80 mph.